highchair/artinruins-com/_property/memorial-hospital.md

 ### Redevelopment

-Lockwood Development Partners, a New York City developer 200 apartments prioritized for senior veterans
+Lockwood Development Partners, a New York City developer is planning 200 apartments prioritized for senior veterans.

 ### History